xebialabs/xl-release-kubernetes-helm-chart/README.md

 ```bash
 kubectl get service
 ```
-You can access xlrelease UI from an outside cluster with NodeIP:NodePort/xl-release/
+You can access xlrelease UI from an outside cluster with NodeIP:NodePort/xl-release/ The path should be unique across the kubernetes cluster.(Ex "/xl-release/")
 ## Uninstalling the Chart
 To uninstall/delete the `xlr-production` deployment:
 ```bash